henrique-aguiar-dev/page-plus-blog-nodejs/README.md

-LANDING PAGE + BLOG - FULL NODE JS + MONGO DB
+LANDING PAGE + BLOG: FULL NODE JS + MONGO DB

 A business (dentistry) landing page, w/ link to a blog on the same domain using a NodeJS server.